 Maintain a detailed log of all your interactions with authorities and financial institutions, noting down dates, names, and phone numbers.
 This helps keep track of your efforts and ensures all necessary steps are taken to resolve the issue effectively.

-What are identity theft protection services and do you need one?
+What are identity theft protection services — And are they worth it?

 Identity theft protection services keep a close watch on various databases to safeguard your personally identifiable information (PII).
 They'll alert you if your PII pops up on places like the dark web, social media sites, USPS address change requests, court records, or utility service orders.
 These services also include features like credit monitoring, which keeps an eye on changes in your credit report over time.